-- Communication state - Max severity Maximum severity of active alarms - Active Alarms Number of active alarms - Description TTRUPTP Secondary without 4-way splitter/combiner Name and Description Users logged in with the admins, superusers, or users role can assign a name and add a description.
-See "Assigning Names to the DAS Components" on page 40.
+- Communication state - Max severity Maximum severity of active alarms - Active Alarms Number of active alarms - Description TTRUPTP Secondary without 4-way splitter/combiner Name and Description

+Users logged in with the admins, superusers, or users role can assign a name and add a description.
+See "Assigning Names to the DAS Components" on page 47.

-- Detected Temperature. - Status of the Low Temperature, High Temperature, Operator, and Mains Fault alarms.
+- Detected Temperature. - ' Status of the Low Temperature, High Temperature, Operator, and Mains Fault alarms.

-- Attenuation Tx Optical Transmitter downlink attenuation.
-Users logged in with the admins, superusers, or users role can set the transmitter attenuation. - Status of the Laser Fault and Laser Warn alarms.
+- Att Tx Optical Transmitter downlink attenuation.
+Users logged in with the admins, superusers, or users role can set the transmitter attenuation.
+See "Adjusting the Point-to-Point Link RF Gain" on page 55. - Status of the Laser Fault and Laser Warn alarms.